maxbundscherer/DD7MB/docs/index.md

 Did you hear me?
 I would be delighted if you would let me know when you heard me.
 I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
 This form is also included at the bottom of this website.

+Thankfully I am also allowed to use the club station [DF0OHM](https://www.qrz.com/db/DF0OHM) - thanks to [DL1NAW](https://www.qrz.com/db/DL1NAW).
+There I am mainly active on HF at the moment.
 I use an ALINCO DJ-MD-5X-EG handheld radio for DMR & FM and APRS.
-Thankfully I am also allowed to use the club station [DF0OHM](https://www.qrz.com/db/DF0OHM) - thanks to [DL1NAW](https://www.qrz.com/db/DL1NAW).

 I am interested in many modes, especially PSK31, FT8, Olivia, JS8, satellite communication, RTTY, SSTV, APT, and further developments of these modes.